yakir12/dacke-retreat-2025/presentation/presentation.md

 ![bg right h:100%](media/0.svg)

 <!--
 OK, great.
-Here we have a function that given x, it returns y -->
+Here we have a function that given x, it returns "y" -->

 ---